devfel/reposcrud-rs03/README.md

 ## :rocket: About the Challenge

-In this challenge was created an application to practice ReactJS!
+In this challenge an application was created to practice ReactJS!

 I continued to develop the application that stored my portfolio repositories, which I already developed the backend in the last challenge using Node.js.

+This time the following functionalities were added:
+  Front-End to list all the repositories registered in my node API.
+  Front-End to add a repositiories to the backend API.
+  Front-End to remove a repositiories to the backend API.